• Skip to main content

 lemon shortbread cookies with strawberry glaze on parchment paper

-I'm in love with the bright, vibrant flavors and color of these delicious cookies.
-The soft, crumbly texture of the shortbread cookie paired with the bright lemon flavor and fresh strawberry glaze is utter perfection!
+The soft, crumbly texture of the lemon shortbread cookies paired with the bright lemon flavor and fresh strawberry glaze is utter perfection!
 My family went crazy for these cookies and my husband is already asking for another batch.

 One of my favorite things about shortbread cookies is the fact that they aren't overly sweet and won't give you a tummy ache if you eat more than one (or three - don't judge!).
 It's also a huge plus that these cookies are super easy to make and bake up in only a few minutes.